alexpetros/unplannedobsolescence.com/content/blog/do-not-use-hx-boost.md

 `hx-boost` should be a understood as a finnicky tool, only to be broken out in very specific circumstances, if you know what you're doing.
 For most pages, [stick with simple](https://grugbrain.dev/#grug-on-complexity): a [regular link](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a).

+# Notes

+* htmx community member Delaney Gillilan has his own hypermedia framework called [datastar](https://data-star.dev/) which uses server-side events to drive page updates.
+Each event from the server is processed by datastar and merged into the page in the appropriate place.
+It's good to take on the complexity of DOM morphing if you're working on the kinds of real-time applications that Delaney does (I saw an amazing 3D graphics demo from him at UtahJS);
+it's not a thing we should be burdening beginners and more traditional hypertext documents with.

+* Both [datastar](https://data-star.dev/essays/another_dependency#fn:1) and [turbo](https://dev.37signals.com/a-happier-happy-path-in-turbo-with-morphing/) (from 37signals) use Carson's [idiomorph](https://github.com/bigskysoftware/idiomorph) algorithm to merge updates into the page, but Carson ended up rejecting idiomorph as the default merging algorithm for htmx, because it was too complicated!
+The default [htmx swap strategy](https://htmx.org/attributes/hx-swap/) is to just wipe away what's inside the `innerHTML` and replace it with the response—not unlike how the default page navigation is to wipe away the environment and give you a fresh one.
+Simple, but effective.